My Dalai Lama photo shoot

 I've been fortunate to participate in some interesting scenarios during my life.
 I've hiked the 226 mile John Muir Trail solo, and slept on the summit of Mount Whitney.
 Recorded guitar alongside the London Symphony orchestra (with Sinead O' Connor on vocals).
 And photographed the Dalai Lama.

 A week after I got the call: I had begun mentally preparing for the shoot.
-This involved sleepless nights going over lens selections, and panicking about which direction the light would hit the room - no flash allowed.
+As I was the only photographer permitted this involved sleepless nights going over lens selections, and panicking about which direction the light would hit the room - no flash allowed.
 I called my 'real photographer' friends for advice and there was a protocol to be followed.
 I had to pass a secret service background check.
 All in all, the preparation involved had surpassed any shoot to date - and I had decided I was going to use four cameras, and an assistant.

 The night before the shoot: I was introduced to Lama Tenzin (HHDL right hand monk) , completed a walkthrough of the event space where His Holiness was to speak to a small group of compassionate women in leadership, and discovered that the Dalai Lama's path to the event involved a walk through the hotel kitchen.
 This was it!
 The setting I was looking for.
 We've all seen the Dalai Lama with head bent, hands to the forehead.
 Hugging children.
 Giving blessings.
 But how many photos have we seen of him in a kitchen?
 I learned that he was going to walk through the kitchen and then down a long back corridor to enter through a side door into the event.
 This was perfect!
 I could plant myself at the end of the corridor and photograph him as he walked towards me.
 Baker trays on the left and right.
 I was ready..